-Celebrate this new annual holiday with us in honor of all of our ancestors,
+Celebrate this annual holiday with us in honor of all of our ancestors,

 the people continuing the struggle today and future generations.